 Broccoli Pizza & Pasta

-Broccoli Pizza & Pasta pride themselves on serving fresh, customisable dishes that are healthy, hearty, and nutritious.
-Cooked in front of the customer, the food revolves around pizza and pasta plates, with several additional extras.
-With over 100 units already in existence, this is the perfect opportunity for an individual who is considering starting a franchise business in a profitable, rewarding, and sociable industry.
+Broccoli Pizza & Pasta prides itself on serving fresh, customisable dishes that are healthy, hearty and nutritious.
+Cooked in front of the customer, the food revolves around pizza and pasta plates with several additional extras.
+With over 100 units already in existence, this is the perfect opportunity for an individual who is considering starting a franchise business in a profitable, rewarding and sociable industry.

 Franchisees will require an initial investment of around £100,000.
-This is expected to cover six months rent, two months of operating costs, additional working capital, and the funds necessary to fit the store.
-In return, franchisees will receive 10-14 days of training, then a further seven days, once the unit has been launched.
-Ongoing assistance with purchasing, day to day management, and marketing is also available.
+This is expected to cover six months of rent, two months of operating costs, additional working capital and the funds necessary to fit the store.
+In return, franchisees will receive 10-14 days of training, then a further seven days once the unit has been launched.
+Ongoing assistance with purchasing, day-to-day management and marketing is also available.